coveooss/shopper-intent-prediction-nature-2020/README.md

 We refer the reader to the original [paper](https://rdcu.be/b8oqN) for an extended explanation of how to use the dataset for the clickstream prediction challenge.
-Usage of this data imply the acceptance of the _Terms And Conditions_ as set forward in the [download page](https://www.coveo.com/en/ailabs/shopper-intent-prediction-from-clickstream-e-commerce-data-with-minimal-browsing-information).
+Usage of this data implies the acceptance of the _Terms And Conditions_ as set forward in the [download page](https://www.coveo.com/en/ailabs/shopper-intent-prediction-from-clickstream-e-commerce-data-with-minimal-browsing-information).

 ### Contacts